 Director Fees.
 Non-employee directors receive an annual retainer of \$40,000 in January, or if they join the Board at a later date, they receive a proportion of the annual fee corresponding to the period for which they serve.
 The non-employee directors also receive compensation of \$2,500 for each session during which they attend a Board meeting, \$1,500 for any and all committee meetings attended, \$1,250 for each Board meeting and \$750 for each committee meeting held by telephone conference, and reimbursement of reasonable out-of-pocket expenses incurred in attending each meeting.
 In addition, the chairman of each committee of the Board receives an annual retainer of \$5,000.
-Mr. Massengill and Mr. Shakeel, who are employees of the Company, do not receive any compensation for their service on the Board or any Board committee.
+Mr. Massengill and Mr. Shakeel, who are employees of the Company, do not receive any additional compensation for their service on the Board or any Board committee.

 Non-Employee Directors Stock-for-Fees Plan.
-Under the Company's Amended and Restated Non-Employee Directors Stock-for-Fees Plan, \$20,000 of the \$40,000 annual retainer fee payable to each non-employee director is paid in the form of shares of the Company's common stock rather than cash.
-Each non-employee director may elect to receive shares in lieu of any or all of (1) the remaining \$20,000 of the annual retainer fee otherwise payable to him or her in cash for that calendar year, and/or (2) the additional \$5,000 chairman retainer, and/or (3) the meeting attendance fees otherwise payable to him or her in cash for that calendar year.
+Under the Company's Amended and Restated Non-Employee Directors Stock-for-Fees Plan, each non-employee director may elect to receive shares in lieu of any or all of (1) the \$40,000 annual retainer fee otherwise payable to him or her in cash for that calendar year, and/or (2) the additional \$5,000 chairman retainer, and/or (3) the meeting attendance fees otherwise payable to him or her in cash for that calendar year.
 At the time of the election for a particular calendar year, a non-employee director may also elect to defer the receipt of any cash or stock compensation to be paid during the calendar year.
 A deferral will not change the form (cash or shares) in which the fee is to be paid at the end of the deferral period.
-Under the Deferred Compensation Plan and the Non-Employee Directors Stock-for-Fees Plan, the Company pays a 15% premium to each non-employee director who elects to defer annual retainers or meeting fees to be received in cash and a 25% premium to each non-employee director who elects to defer annual retainers or meeting fees to be received in cash and a 25% premium to each non-employee director would have received by the fair market value of the common stock on the date the cash fee would have been paid.
-The aggregate number of shares issued under the Non-Employee Directors Stock-for-Fees Plan in each of the last three fiscal years was: (1) 3,392 plus the 19,856 deferred stock units reported below under "Deferred Compensation Plan" in fiscal 2003, and (3) 5,701 plus the 44,700 deferred stock units reported below under "Deferred Compensation Plan" in fiscal 2002.
+Under the Deferred Compensation Plan and the Non-Employee Directors Stock-for-Fees Plan, the Company pays a 25% premium to each non-employee director who elects to defer annual retainer or meeting fees to be received in common stock.
+The number of shares of common stock payable is determined by dividing the amount of the cash fee the director would have received by the fair market value of the common stock on the date the cash fee would have been paid.
+The aggregate number of shares issued under the Non-Employee Directors Stock-for-Fees Plan in each of the last three fiscal years was: (1) 15,299 shares in fiscal 2005, which includes 13,454 shares of common stock previously deferred under the Deferred Compensation Plan, (2) 3,392 shares in fiscal 2004, and (3) 4,804 shares in fiscal 2003.
+An aggregate of 164,801 shares representing deferred stock units were credited to accounts in the Company's Deferred Compensation Plan as of September 30, 2005.

 The maximum aggregate number of shares of the Company's common stock that may be issued under the Non-Employee Directors Stock-for-Fees Plan is 400,000 shares, subject to adjustments for stock splits and similar events.
 The Board has the power to suspend, discontinue or, subject to shareholder approval if required by applicable law or regulation, amend the Non-Employee Directors Stock-for-Fees Plan at any time.
-The Non-Employee Directors Stock-for-Fees Plan will remain in effect even if shareholders approve the 2004 Performance Incentive Plan described in Proposal 2 below.